xpodev/quickstruct/README.md

 # Fixed Size Structs
-A fixed size struct is any struct that has a known fixed time that doesn't depend on the data it holds.
+A fixed size struct is any struct that has a known fixed size at build time that doesn't depend on the data it holds.
 QuickStruct can verify a struct has a fixed size.
 ```py
 # The StructFlags.FixedSize flag is used to verify the struct has a fixed size.